 While that guiding principle is important and helpful in living out our faith, this catechism is organized according to a similar concept that originated in the early Moravian Church.
 It is the concept of the essentials, ministerials and incidentals.
 This catechism reaffirms this early Moravian concept and makes it usable again for the church today.

-Copies of the new Moravian Catechism booklet will be distributed to all Northern and Southern Province congregations in February.
+Copies of the new Moravian Catechism booklet were distributed to all Northern and Southern Province congregations in February.
+In addition, the catechism is available as a PDF download; a version that allows congregations to print the catechism as a booklet on letter-sized paper is also available.